 So, let’s take a look at the options on offer for businesses to start taking safer payments.

-Here at takepayments, all our card machines are set up to take contactless payments, including Apple and Android pay as standard.
+Here at takepayments, we specialise in card machines for small businesses.
+They are all set up to take contactless payments, including Apple and Android pay as standard.
 There are three options to choose from:

 - Countertop - a countertop card machine sits on your point of sale and is plugged into your broadband or phone line using a two-metre cable, meaning rearranging its position to allow for distancing is hassle-free.